MohammadGhanaym/Data-Analysis-Projects/README.md

 ### Investigate Movies Dataset
 <a id='Investigate Movies Dataset'></a>
-Investigating the movies dataset.
-Creating a file to share that documents my findings.
-Taking a look at the dataset and brainstorming what questions I could answer using it.
-Then I used pandas and NumPy to answer the questions I'm most interested in and create a report sharing the answers.
+We started with assessing the data visually and programmatically.
+Then, we cleaned the data to be ready for exploration.
+We took a look at the dataset and brainstormed what questions I could answer using it.
+Then, I used Pandas and NumPy to answer the questions that I'm most interested in and created a report sharing the answers.

 ### Analyze A/B Test Results